-Effective Dates: This waiver/renewal/amendment is requested for a period of 2 years beginning 10/01/2019 and ending 09/30/2021.
+Effective Dates: This waiver/renewal/amendment is requested for a period of 2 years beginning 10/01/2021 and ending 09/30/2023.

-State Contact: The State contact person for this waiver is Alice E. Ridgway and can be reached by telephone at (860) 500-4403, or fax at (860) 622-2789, or e-mail at Alice.Ridgway@ct.gov.
+State Contact: The State contact person for this waiver is Nicole Cossette and can be reached by telephone at (860) 500-4410 or e-mail at Nicole.Cossette@ct.gov.
 (List for each program)

 Section A – Waiver Program Description